WHAT are SARS-Cov-2 AND COVID-19?

-The Australian Technical Advisory Group on Immunisation (ATAGI) currently recommends that the two available COVID-19 vaccines – AstraZeneca and Pfizer - are administered to people over the age 18 years.
-Studies have been carried out, and are continuing, into the suitability of giving the vaccines to children.
-The TGA is reported to be considering a Pfizer proposal to approve its Comirnaty vaccine for adolescents aged from 12 to 15 years in Australia; the vaccine is already being used in this age group in the UK and US.
-Read more
+The Australian Technical Advisory Group on Immunisation (ATAGI) currently recommends that 2 available COVID-19 vaccines – Pfizer and Moderna - can be administered to people over the age 12 years.
+Studies have been carried out, and are continuing, into the suitability of giving the vaccines to younger children.

-Comirnaty is a 2-dose vaccination schedule given 21 days apart.
+Pfizer/BioNTech's Comirnaty vaccine has a 2-dose vaccination schedule given 21 days apart.

 LEVEL OF PROTECTION

-Both Comirnaty and COVID-19 Vaccine AstraZeneca currently require a 2-dose course for the best immune response.
-Whilst partial protection against COVID-19 may be provided as soon as 12 days after the first dose, this protection is likely to be short-lived.
+Comirnaty, Vaxzevria and Spikevax require a 2-dose course for the best immune response.
+Whilst partial protection against COVID-19 may be provided as soon as 12 days after the first dose, this protection is likely to be short-lived and is not as robust, particularly against emerging virus variants.
 The second dose encourages the body to create stronger and longer-lasting protection (immunity) against SARS-CoV-2, the virus that causes COVID-19.

 Individuals are not considered to be fully protected until 14 days after their second dose of the COVID-19 vaccines.

-Studies continue into the duration of protection offered by the vaccines and the likely impact emerging virus variants may have on this.
+Studies continue into the duration of protection offered by the vaccines and the likely impact emerging virus variants will have on this.

 PREGNANCY & BREASTFEEDING

-On June 9, 2021, ATAGI and the Royal Australian and New Zealand College of Obstetricians and Gynaecologists (RANZCOG) issued a joint statement in which they recommended that 'pregnant women are routinely offered Pfizer mRNA vaccine (Cominarty) at any stage of pregnancy.
+On August 18, 2021, ATAGI and the Royal Australian and New Zealand College of Obstetricians and Gynaecologists (RANZCOG) updated their joint statement in which they recommended that 'pregnant women are routinely offered the mRNA vaccines, Comirnaty (Pfizer) and Spikevax (Moderna), at any stage of pregnancy.
 This is because the risk of severe outcomes from COVID-19 is significantly higher for pregnant women and their unborn baby'.

 There is also positive news for women who are planning pregnancy or who have recently become pregnant that they ‘do not need to delay vaccination or avoid becoming pregnant after vaccination’.